Teriks/pake/docs/source/taskexceptions.rst

             line_number=9
     )

-    Message: A subprocess spawned by the task context exited with a non-zero return code.
+    Message: A subprocess spawned by a task exited with a non-zero return code.

     The following command exited with return code: 1